-“The pictograms OSHA has adopted improve worker safety and health, conform with the GHS, and are used worldwide....It is important to note that the OSHA pictograms do not replace the diamond-shaped labels that the U.S. Department of Transportation (DOT) requires for the transport of chemicals, including chemical drums, chemical totes, tanks or other containers.”
+“The hazard communication pictograms OSHA has adopted improve worker occupational safety and health, conform with the GHS, and are used worldwide....It is important to note that the OSHA pictograms do not replace the diamond-shaped labels that the U.S. Department of Transportation (DOT) requires for the transport of chemicals, including chemical drums, chemical totes, tanks or other containers.”

 Download HazCom Signage from HSI

-Ensure that your workers have a visual reference key for the hazard pictograms available throughout your facilities, wherever they may encounter OHSA-labeled containers.
+Ensure that your workers have safety training and a visual reference key for the hazard pictograms available throughout your facilities, wherever they may encounter OHSA-labeled containers.
 SafeTec has created downloadable PDFs featuring the HazCom pictograms that you can easily customize with your company name and logo, contact information for your EHS team or emergency hotline phone numbers.

 To download your free PDFs, click the button below.